logo

 Instructions:

-1. Wash your face with a facial cleanser and then pat it dry
+1. Wash your face with a facial cleanser and pat it dry.

 2. In a bowl, combine baking soda and hydrogen peroxide.
-Stir the mixture until smooth with a spoon
+Stir until smooth.

-3. Apply on your face avoiding the area around the eyes.
-Leave it to stay for five minutes, and then rinse with cold water.
-Pat your face dry with a towel and apply moisturizer afterward
+3. Apply on your face, avoiding the area around the eyes.
+Leave it for five minutes, then rinse with cold water.
+Pat your face dry and apply moisturizer.

 peroide and tea tree oil

-Hydrogen peroxide provides antimicrobial properties, and tea tree oil has antibacterial properties.
-Together, they form a potent mixture that will ensure there is no acne on your face.
-Do not use more often than two times per week.
+Hydrogen peroxide offers antimicrobial properties, while tea tree oil has antibacterial properties.
+Together, they form a potent mixture to help clear acne.

 You’ll need: